Certificate IV in Education Support

 Course description and aims

-This qualification is for people who work in a range of education settings including public and independent schools and community education settings.
+This qualification reflects the role of workers in a range of education settings, including public and independent schools and community education settings, who provide assistance and support to teachers and students under broad-based supervision.

 Many TAFE courses have a compulsory work placement component to assist you to apply your learning in a practical environment and you may be required to comply with some (or all) of the following.